 Author contributions.
 FL, DC, and FS designed the analysis with input from KK.
 FL ran the EC-Earth3 simulations with technical help from FS, WM, PLS, and TR.
-HS ran the interactive and atmosphere nudged simulations with MIROC5.
-DT and HK ran the soil moisture nudged simulations with MIROC5.
-KW ran the CESM1.2 model simulations with technical support by Mathias Hauser.
+HS ran the interactive and atmosphere-nudged simulations with MIROC5.
+DT and HK ran the soil-moisture-nudged simulations with MIROC5.
+KW ran the CESM 1.2 model simulations, and SIS helped in the interpretations of these experiments.
 FL analyzed the results from all models.
 All authors contributed to the discussion of results.
-FL prepared the manuscript with contributions from all co-authors.
+FL wrote the first draft, and all co-authors reviewed the paper and made comments and edits that led to the final form of the manuscript.